spryker/spryker-docs/docs/scos/user/user-guides/202005.0/shop-user-guide/shop-guide-approval-process.md

 title: Shop Guide - Approval Process
 description: Use the procedures to create the approve/buyer with limit roles, set up permissions to the approver and buyer role in the storefront and be able to submit/approve/deny approval requests.
 originalLink: https://documentation.spryker.com/v5/docs/approval-process-shop-guide
+originalArticleId: 9c4b8126-9e50-4e37-a49f-1554f9933ba6
 redirect_from:
   - /v5/docs/approval-process-shop-guide
   - /v5/docs/en/approval-process-shop-guide
 ---

-On this page you can find the instructions on managing the [Approval Process](https://documentation.spryker.com/docs/en/approval-process-feature-overview-202001).
+On this page you can find the instructions on managing the [Approval Process](/docs/scos/dev/features/202005.0/workflow-and-process-management/approval-process/approval-process-feature-overview.html).
 {% info_block infoBox "Note" %}

 To configure the permissions, you should have admin access to the company account.